← Back to Community

 His Phase 3 cut volume 30%.
 In hindsight, 40 to 50% would have been better.
 He came into race day with more accumulated fatigue than he should have.
 The legs were not as fresh as the training fitness deserved.
 Next block: bigger taper, possibly a true two-week taper with the second week at 25% normal volume.

 The fitness was there.
 The freshness was not.
-He is running his second HYROX in spring 2026 with these adjustments built into the block.
+He is running his second HYROX with these adjustments built into the block.
+Same goal he had the first time, except now he knows the wall ball is coming.

 How we run HYROX prep at Persistence Athletics